darleikroth/react-native-zbase/README.md

 ## SelectItems

-Show a dialog with a list of items single choise.
+Shows a dialog with a list of items single choice.
 It uses [Modal](https://facebook.github.io/react-native/docs/modal.html#modal)